mikeymischief/mikeymischief.github.io/races/BaronyOfLetnev.md

 >
 >**Special units**
 >
->_Arc Secundus_ (flagship): cost 8, combat 5(x2), movement 1, capacity 3;
+>_Arc Secundus_ (flagship): Cost 8, Combat 5(x2), Movement 1, Capacity 3;
 >>_Sustain Damage_; _Bombardment_ 5(x3);
 >>
 >>Other player's units in the system lose planetary shield.
-At the start of each space combat round, repair this ship
+At the start of each space combat round, repair this ship.
 >
 >**Race tech**
 >